ggljzr/trucksim-mqtt-telemetry/README.md

 Both debug and release configurations also define ``NOMINMAX`` flag for preprocessor.
 This is due to a [bug](https://github.com/eclipse/paho.mqtt.cpp/issues/226) in Paho MQTT library on Windows.

+## Installation

+You can find information on how to install precompiled plugin in the [latest release](https://github.com/ggljzr/trucksim-mqtt-telemetry/releases/latest).

+## Examples

+You can find basic examples on how to use MQTT API from Python or Javascript in the ``examples`` folder.
+For more complex stuff you can check:

+* [trucksim-dashboard](https://github.com/ggljzr/trucksim-dashboard) -- Dashboard for displaying map location, job information, navigation time and distance, and time to next rest stop.
+This was the primary reason I made this plugin.
+Dashboard is written in React and can be used as a basic template on how to make similar applications.

 ## Links

-* [RenCloud](https://github.com/RenCloud/scs-sdk-plugin) -- performance friendly plugin with more complete API that uses in memory files for communication,
+* [RenCloud](https://github.com/RenCloud/scs-sdk-plugin) -- plugin with more complete API that uses in memory files for communication,
 * [Route advisor app](https://github.com/mike-koch/ets2-mobile-route-advisor),
 * [ATS/ETS2 map tiles](https://github.com/Unicor-p/SCS_Map_Tiles).